Monktype/msc/README.md

 `msc version`

 ### Setup Command
-Sets up the application with the required client ID from the Twitch Developer portal.
+Sets up the application with the required client ID and any other required components (see above) from the Twitch Developer portal.

 #### Flags:
 - `-n`, `--no-auth`: Skip trying to authenticate after running setup.
 - `-i`, `--client-id`: **(Required)** Client ID from the Twitch Dev portal.
+- `-s`, `--secret`: Add a secret for code authentication instead of token authentication.

 #### Example:
 See Setup section above.